extemporelang/extemporelang.github.io/_docs/overview/contributing.md

     from the Atom plugin)
 2.  write an extempore plugin for [VS Code](https://code.visualstudio.com/docs/extensions/overview) xtlang
-3.  add an xtlang package manager (e.g. CPAN or cargo for Extempore)
+3.  create an xtlang package manager (e.g. CPAN or cargo for Extempore)
 4.  make the CMake build process aware of the xtlang ahead-of-time compilation process, so that `make aot` only re-aot-compiles an xtlang library if it has changed